kodethon/Docs/README.md

 https://docs.kodethon.com

 ### How to Build the Docs
+1. Have `sphinx` installed.
-Run `make html` in the respository root; files will be generated in the `build/` folder.
+2. Run `make html` in the respository root; files will be generated in the `build/` folder.

 ### Structure